Canadian hockey commentator Don Cherry fired over inflammatory remarks toward immigrants

 Cherry offered no apologies in an interview with the Toronto Sun newspaper published online on Monday.

 “I know what I said and I meant it,” he told the Sun.
-“Everybody in Canada should wear a poppy to honor our fallen soldiers.”
+“Everybody in Canada should wear a poppy to honour our fallen soldiers.”
+(Reporting by Moira Warburton; Editing by Peter Cooney)